Jack5316/dermaiq-poc/technical_implementation.md

 - Implement basic categorization of ingredient functions
 - Develop simple algorithm for overall product safety rating

-**Future Enhancements:**
+**CoreML Implementation:**
-- Machine learning model for ingredient analysis
+- Train a model to classify ingredients by safety level
-- Integration with scientific research databases
+- Use natural language processing for ingredient name recognition
-- Personalized safety ratings based on skin profiles
+- Implement on-device analysis for privacy and performance
-- Advanced ingredient interaction analysis
+- Provide confidence scores with analysis results

-### 4. API Backend
+### 4. Backend API

 The backend will provide necessary endpoints for the demo functionality: